The Website is brought to you by Driftrock Limited. We are committed to protecting the privacy of all visitors to our Website.

-Your information will only be held for as long as we need to process it in accordance with our legitimate interests, and in accordance with UK data protection laws.
+- Your information will only be held for as long as we need to process it in accordance with our legitimate interests, and in accordance with applicable Data Protection Laws.

 You may at any time request access to and/or, if incorrect, rectification of your personal data by writing to us or e-mailing us at email@example.com.
 We reserve the right to ask you for proof of your identity.

-Under the EU General Data Protection Regulations that came into force on 25 May 2018, or any equivalent rules in the UK, you may be entitled to additional rights in relation to our handling of your personal data.
-For example, the right to have your personal data erased, the right to object to or restrict us from processing your personal data, and the right to data portability.
-If you would like to exercise these rights, please write to us or email us at email@example.com.
+Under the GDPR that came into force on 25 May 2018, and under the successor legislation being in force in the UK as of January 1st, 2021, you are entitled to additional rights in relation to our handling of your personal data.
+For example, the right to have your personal data erased, the right to object to or restrict us from processing your personal data, and the right to data portability, etc. If you would like to exercise these rights, please write to us or email us at firstname.lastname@example.org.

 If you reside in the UK you have the right to bring a claim with the Information Commissioner’s Office Wycliffe House Water Lane Wilmslow Cheshire SK9 5AF - UK supervisory authority for data protection issues (www.ico.org.uk)

 If you reside in the EU/EEA you also have the right to bring a claim with the relevant EU data protection authority competent according to your place of residence.